-The episode was also notable for the death of Adric, a moment which was marked by the silent credits at the end of the episode.
+This serial was also notable, for the death of Adric; a moment which was marked by the silent credits – at the end of the last episode.

-Time Flight – 1982 saw the return of the Master as the Doctor attempted to return Teegan back to 1981 where she had departed, only to wind up on prehistoric Earth and meet the Master again, stuck in the past with a broken Tardis – after their previous skirmish.
+Time Flight saw the return of the Master, as the Doctor attempted to return Tegan – back to 1981; where she had departed from.
+Only to wind-up on prehistoric Earth and meet the Master again.
+The master was stuck in the past, with a broken Tardis; after their previous skirmish.

 “You know how it is; you put things off for a day and next thing you know, it’s a hundred years later…..!”
 Fifth Doctor – Arc Of Infinity

-Season 20 began in earnest with Arc Infinity – 1983.
-This episode was notable for the reappearance of Timelord turned god Omega from The Three Doctors – 1973 and an appearance by Colin Baker – (future 6th Doctor), as an overly zealous Gallifreyian – Captain of the Guard.
-Baker’s main contribution was to shoot Davison with a stun gun, as if to be staking his claim on the role – somewhat.
+Season 20 – began in earnest with Arc Infinity.
+This episode was notable, for the re-appearance of Time Lord Omega; last seen, in The Three Doctors.
+Notable aswell, for a supporting appearance by Colin Baker aswell – (future 6th Doctor).
+Baker played an overly zealous Gallifrey-ian Captain of the Guard.
+Baker’s main contribution, was to shoot Davison, with a stun gun.
+As if staking his claim on the Doctor role; somewhat.

-Mawdryn Undead, Terminus, Enlightenment – all 1983was a three parter also known as the Black Guardian trilogy.
-It also marked the return of the Brigadier; having retired from unit and now teaching Mathematics.
+Mawdryn Undead, Terminus and Enlightenment, was a three-part story-arc (also known as the Black Guardian trilogy).
+It also marked the return of Alistair Lethbridge-Stewart.
+Who had retired from UNIT and was now teaching Mathematics – at a Private School.

-One of the students he was teaching, called Turlough, was an odd-looking ginger haired kid, who was really an alien under the control of the Black Guardian.
-Turlough was to join the Doctor, along with regulars Nyssa and Tegan.
+One of Lethbridge-Stewart’s students – called Turlough.
+Was an odd-looking ginger-haired teenager, who was really an alien – under the control of the Black Guardian.
+Turlough was to join the Doctor, along with regulars – Nyssa and Tegan.
 The Tardis was again busting with three companions and something had to give.

-Nyssa was to leave the Doctor at the end of Terminus an episode set aboard a giant medi-spaceship which was healing patients with a plague style virus.
-After contracting the disease herself, Nyssa deicded to stay on and help the efforts.
+Nyssa left the Doctor, at the end of Terminus.
+An episode, set aboard a giant medical space-station; which was healing patients with a plague-style virus.
+After contracting and curing the disease – herself, Nyssa decided to stay and help the medical efforts.

-Turlough’s mission to sabotage the Tardis and kill the Doctor continued throughout the three adventures but he couldn’t ever quite bring himself to do it – even though the Black Guardian mentally tortured him.
+Turlough’s mission to sabotage the Tardis (and kill the Doctor), continued throughout the three adventures but Turlough couldn’t ever quite bring himself – to do it; even though the Black Guardian mentally-tortured him.

-When he got his best chance yet aboard a space fairing boat in Enlightenment, he couldn’t go through with it and renounced his links with the Black Guardian.
+When he got his best chance yet, aboard a space-fairing boat – in Enlightenment.
+Turlough couldn’t go through with it and renounced all links, with the Black Guardian.

-The King’s Demons – 1983 was a standard Who-medieval period piece fare; where the Doctor picked up a shape changing robot called Kamelion, the first truly robotic companion of sorts since K9.
-Kamelion didn’t figure much though until later in the season.
+The King’s Demons, was a standard Who-medieval period piece; where the Doctor picked up a shape-changing robot called Kamelion.
+The first truly robotic companion (of sorts) since K9.
+Kamelion didn’t figure much though, until later – in the season.

-The season ended with the excellent 25th anniversary celebration, reuniting all previous incarnations of the Doctor for The Five Doctors – 1983.
-An excellent complicated story involving all of the versions of the Doctor brought back together to play in the Time Lord’s deadly gamezone, by the reactivation of the timescoop device by a mysterious deviant Timelord.
+The season ended, with the excellent 25th anniversary celebration; reuniting all previous incarnations of the Doctor for The Five Doctors.
+An excellently complicated story, involving all of the previous versions of the Doctor brought back together; to play in the Time Lord’s deadly gamezone.
+By the reactivation of the ‘timescoop’ device, by a mysterious deviant Time Lord.